alvinwatner/LogDQN_ProteinHP/README.md

 ## User Interface

 The front-end code is in guiv2.py.
 It include all the features to either train (Figure 1.), configure the hyper-parameter (Figure 2.), simulate (Figure 3.) the folding process and evaluate the result of specific agent (Figure 4.).
-However, it is not optimized well enough which cause a slow running experiences, especially when training model through the front-end.
-Therefore, it is highly recommend to perform every functionality directly from the back-end code.
+However, these features are not optimized well enough which occasionally cause a slow running experiences, especially when training/loading model.
+Therefore, it is highly recommend to perform any of these functionality directly from the back-end code.

 Figure 1.
 Main Menu
 </br>